Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 In the overdamped regime, we need to compute the mobility tensor $M(\mb{X})$ of the hydrodynamic coupling in equation~\ref{equ_Mobility_slip}.
-This requires us to solve the steady-state hydrodynamic equations~\ref{equ_steady_hydro} which can be reformulated as
+This requires us to solve the steady-state hydrodynamic equations~\ref{equ_steady_hydro}.
+This can be reformulated as We again use that the generalized curl commutes with the operator $\mathcal{L}_f$ in the sense $(-\star \mb{d}) \mathcal{L}_f (-\star \mb{d}) = \Delta_{LB} \tilde{\mathcal{L}}_f$.
+This yields for the steady-state hydrodynamics